Forex Tester provides its users with six chart modes. Three of them are situated on the toolbar and in the “View” menu.

 You can disable the “Grid” if you find it distractive.
 The grid is the set of dotted rectangles that simplify the navigation on the chart.
 Each grid’s line provides a trader with the information about the price and the time of the candlestick.

 Period separators are dotted vertical lines that appear at the beginning of the day.
-Grid is the set of dotted rectangular that help to see the coordinates of any point on the chart.

 You can also enable or disable pre-cited parameters if you right-click on the chart and choose the necessary option.